McSodbrenner/vscode-better-open-editors/README.md

 * `betterOpenEditors.ShowWorkspaceIcon`
    Shows a Package Icon in front of packages.
 * `betterOpenEditors.PackagePatterns`
-   One regular expression per line which creates a package folder if a parent path of a file matches it, e.g. `packages/[^/]+$`.
-Useful for workspace dependent settings.
+   One glob expression per line which creates a package folder if a parent path of a file matches it, e.g. `**/components/*`.
+Useful in workspace dependent settings.

 ## Known Issues

 * Meta tabs like the "Settings" tab are currently not visible as the API does not offer a possibility to the internal URI of those tabs.

-## Release Notes

-### 1.0.0

-Initial release